agrima3636-blip/Amin-dashboard-Full-Stacks--1-Experiment-1.3/README.md

  Step 5: Ensure the layout adjusts properly on smaller screen sizes so the dashboard works well on mobile devices.
  Step 6: Add a light and dark mode option and save the user’s selected theme for future visits.
  Step 7: Test the dashboard in a web browser to verify that all sections, responsiveness, and theme switching work smoothly.

+Learning Outcomes :
+Understand the basic structure of an admin dashboard layout.
+Use HTML to organize different sections of a webpage.
+Apply CSS to style a clean and responsive card-based layout.
+Implement light and dark theme switching for better user experience.
+Store user preferences using local storage.